Partnership of Zimbabwe and Denver Presbyteries

 Short Term Service Opportunities

 The Presbytery of Denver can authorize up to 3 short term service opportunities for clergy, both active and retired, to work for 30 days in Zimbabwe.
 Clergy may submit an application to the short term service sub-committee of PZDP.
 It needs to be detailed enough to help the Presbytery of Zimbabwe committee choose the specific location of the service, based on the current needs and situation.
 The Short term team will work with clergy to make sure the application is detailed enough and help them plan for the experience.
 These trips are not funded by the Presbytery.
 If self-funding is not feasible, alternate methods of funding may be explored with the short term sub-committee.
 If the clergy is currently serving a congregation and needs help to cover pastoral duties, there are options the sub-committee can explore with applicant.
-Click here to download the application.
+Click here to download the application for church member, click here for minister application.

 Mission and Ministry